Marketing Data Visualization: Making Numbers Speak

 - Gather insights from other sources like surveys or focus groups that will help you understand why people do what they do about the problem you’re trying to solve

 - Determine a goal for the visualization- this should be something measurable that ties back into solving the problem at hand or answering a question about a topic related to your business objectives.

-- Figure out which type of visual representation best communicates your message- bar graphs, pie charts, line graphs, etc
+- Figure out which visual representation best communicates your message- bar graphs, pie charts, line graphs, etc.

 - Data visualization is a powerful tool for marketers to use

 - It can help them understand their customers better, as well as provide insights into what they should be doing

 - There are many types of data visualizations that you can use in your marketing strategy, and depending on the industry you choose, some may be more appropriate than others

 - For example, if you’re a healthcare provider with interest in providing preventative care or treatment for chronic conditions, maps might work best because it allows patients to see how close various facilities are to them and where they need to go next